jacobschw/MLIR-Brainfuck/README.md

 ```

 You have to pass the values for <GENERATOR>, <LLVM_BUILD_DIR> and <BUILD_TYPE> accordingly.
-Make sure that your llvm and mlir built type matches your selected built type.
+Make sure that your llvm and mlir build type matches your selected build type.

 | target                                     | Description                                                              |
 | :----------------------------------------- |:------------------------------------------------------------------------ |